masalha-alaa/name-classification-pytorch/README.md

 As it can be seen, the data is hugely imbalanced.
 Hence I included a code snippet to randomly select a defined number of samples per language.
 Also, to deal with this further, I provided the loss function with custom class weights to account for the data imbalance problem.
 I tried 2 versions of custom weights:
 1. The inverse of the class's proportion in the data set.
-2. sklearn's [compute_class_weight](https://scikit-learn.org/stable/modules/generated/sklearn.utils.class_weight.compute_class_weight.html), which estimate class weights for unbalanced datasets, using the formula:
+2. sklearn's [compute_class_weight](https://scikit-learn.org/stable/modules/generated/sklearn.utils.class_weight.compute_class_weight.html), which estimates class weights for unbalanced datasets, using the formula:
 `number_of_samples / (number_of_classes * bincount(data))`.
 The two methods ended up with pretty much similar results.

-_<sup>*</sup> originally the dataset had contained 18 files, but I deleted Scottish and Irish, since they're actually English, and we have enough English names in the dataset._
+_<sup>*</sup> originally the dataset had had 18 files, but I deleted Scottish and Irish, since they're actually English, and we have enough English names in the dataset._

-## Data split
+## Data Splitting
-I split the data to 80% training and 20% test sets.
+I split the data to 80% training and 20% test.

 ## Encoding
 To encode the labels from strings to numbers, I used [sklearn's LabelEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html), which creates a 2-way mapping between labels and encodings.
-To vectorize and encode the name characters, I first normalized the characters to their ascii english characters using the library [unidecode](https://pypi.org/project/Unidecode/).
+To vectorize and encode the name characters, I first normalized the characters to their ascii English characters using the library [unidecode](https://pypi.org/project/Unidecode/).
 For example, the name "François" becomes "Francois".
-Although this might make it harder for the network (becaues it fades away critical hints to the language of origin), it makes it more generic and robust.
-After normalization, I used PyTorch's one_hot function to perform a on-hot encoding on the characters.
+Although this might make it harder for the network (because it fades away critical hints to the language of origin), it makes it more generic and robust.
+After normalization, I used PyTorch's [one_hot](https://pytorch.org/docs/stable/generated/torch.nn.functional.one_hot.html#torch.nn.functional.one_hot) function to perform a one-hot encoding on the characters.
 For example, the name **"slim shady"** is converted to:

 |' '|a  |b  |c  |d  |e  |f  |g  |h  |i  |j  |k  |l  |m  |n  |o  |p  |q  |r  |s  |t  |u  |v  |w  |x  |y  |z  |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|